needle-tools/needle-engine-support/documentation/faq.md

 Needle Engine uses typescript decorators for serialization.
 To fix this error make sure to enable `experimentalDecorators` in your tsconfig.json

+## I'm getting an error 'failed to load config ... vite.config.js' when running npm commands on Mac OS

+You're likely using an x86_64 version of Unity on an (ARM) Apple Silicon processor.
+Unity 2020.3 is only available for x86_64, later versions also have Apple Silicon versions.
+Our Unity integration calling npm will thus do so from an x86_64 process, resulting in the x86_64 version of node and vite/esbuild being used.
+When you afterwards try to run npm commands in the same project from an Apple Silicon app (e.g. VS Code), npm will complain about mismatching architectures with a long error message.

+To fix this, use an Apple Silicon version of Unity (2021.1 or later).

+You can also temporarily fix it on 2020.3 by deleting the `node_modules` folder and running `npm install` again from VS Code.
+You'll have to delete `node_modules` again when you switch back to Unity.

 ## Still have questions? 😱
 [Ask in our friendly discord community](https://discord.needle.tools)